 - Meet with GEO to explore off-campus programs in Puerto Rico, Hawaii, Chicago, and Washington DC.

-LFC requires a 2.7 GPA (lower GPAs are considered on a case-by-case basis); however, most programs require a 2.75 and some programs may require a 3.0 or higher.
+- LFC requires a 2.7 GPA (lower GPAs are considered on a case-by-case basis); however, most programs require at least a 2.75 and some programs may require a 3.0 or higher.

-Many programs have internships, service-learning, volunteer opportunities, or research available.
+- Studying abroad can count as your 'Experiential Learning' Forester Fundamental Curriculum requirement.
+However, many programs have additional experiential learning experiences as part of the program - such as internships, service-learning, volunteer opportunities, or research available.
 Some may be for-credit, others may be non-credit, but all will be great resume-building experiences.

 Tolerance for Ambiguity & Independence